SainsburyWellcomeCentre/glmhmm/README.md

 * suppfig4: shows how individual mice occupy different states for each session of the task

 ### Fork installation
-Create their environment, then install the requirements (jax may  be  painful,maybe ignoreit for now), but it includes GoalSelection, which is the package I'm writing for the setup data (maybe in the future  flexivexi, when we merge?)
+Create their environment, then install the requirements, but it includes GoalSelection, which is the package I'm writing for the setup data (maybe in the future flexivexi, when we merge?)

+You will need access to GoalSelection (or its successor), which is private by now.
 ````
 conda env create -n glmhmm --file env.yml
+pip install jaxlib==0.1.71 -f https://storage.googleapis.com/jax-releases/jax_releases.html
 pip install -e .
 ````